-Mowing can shorten the lifespan and health of plants depending on the timing, frequency and height at which plants are cut.
-Wait until late in the growing season and mow at a minimum height of six inches to in areas with desirable plants and grasses.
+Maintaining healthy native plants on the roadside reduces effects of soil erosion, dust, and decreases the establishment of weeds and invasive plants.
+Mowing can shorten the lifespan and health of plants depending on the timing, frequency, and height at which plants are cut.
 Mowing causes grasses and broad-leaf plants to deplete energy stored in their root systems.
 If plants are mowed too often, too short (under six inches), or during the growing season before they transfer energy to the roots, they may not live to regrow the next year.
+Wait until late in the growing season and mow at a minimum height of six inches in areas with desirable plants and grasses.
 Mowing later in the season also allows seeds to fall, leading to more new plants the next year.

-Mowing grasses during the active growing season can cause the next growth to be shorter and spread out more.
-The shorter the grass is mowed, the closer to the ground it will start branching off to grow, creating more spreading growth; Bermuda grass is a good example of this.
+For grasses, mowing during the active growing season can cause the next growth to be shorter and spread out more.
+The shorter the grass is mowed, the closer to the ground it will grow, causing the grass to spread.
+Note that when comparing to invasive species, grass root systems are bunched and closer to the topsoil.
+This is preferable so as to prevent roadside erosion.